apache/pekko-samples/pekko-sample-cluster-scala/README.md

     sbt "runMain sample.cluster.transformation.App frontend 0"

-There is a component built into Pekko that performs the task of subscribing to the receptionist and keeping track of available actors significantly simplifying such interactions: the group router.
+There is a component built into Apache Pekko that performs the task of subscribing to the receptionist and keeping track of available actors significantly simplifying such interactions: the group router.
 Let's look into how we can use those in the next section!

 ## Cluster Aware Routers